-\begin{Remark} As we know, the marginal likelihood function in GPR model is not convex with respect to the hyper-parameters, therefore the optimization algorithm may converge to a local optimum whereas the global one provides better result \cite{cite:autokernel}.
-Consequently, the optimized hyper-parameters achieved by maximum likelihood estimation and the performance of GPR may depend on the initial values of the optimization algorithm \cite{cite:WCKI,cite:BBS,wilson2014covariance,mackay1998introduction}.
+\begin{Remark} It is known that the marginal likelihood function in GPR models is not usually convex with respect to the hyper-parameters, therefore the optimization algorithm may converge to a local optimum whereas the global one provides better result \cite{cite:autokernel}.
+As a result, the optimized hyper-parameters obtained by maximum likelihood estimation and the performance of GPR models may depend on the initial values of the optimization algorithm \cite{cite:WCKI,cite:BBS,wilson2014covariance,mackay1998introduction}.
 A common strategy adopted by most GPR practitioners is a heuristic method.
-That is, the optimization is repeated using several initial values generated randomly from a prior distribution based on their expert opinions and experiences.
-Usually, 10 times randomly selections is used from a simple prior, such as uniform distribution (0,1).
+That is, the optimization is repeated using several initial values generated randomly from a prior distribution based on their expert opinions and experiences, for example, using 10 initial values randomly selected from a uniform distribution.
 The final estimates of the hyper-parameters are the ones with the largest likelihood values after convergence \cite{cite:WCKI,cite:BBS,wilson2014covariance}.
-Further discussions of how to select a suitable initial hyper-parameters can be found in \cite{wilson2014covariance,chen2016priors}.
-For both MV-GPR and MV-TPR, the same heuristic method is applied. \end{Remark}
+Further discussion on how to select suitable initial hyper-parameters can be found in \cite{wilson2014covariance,chen2018priors}.
+In our numerical experiments, the same heuristic method is used for both MV-GPR and MV-TPR. \end{Remark}